nmeri17/suphle-docs/src/index.md

 Let me spare you the hassle by listing topics I personally find compelling:

 1. The routing system, guaranteed to be the most unconventional you've seen till date
-1. Module descriptors and wiring
+1. Module descriptors and their wiring
 1. Flows
 1. Testing framework to mock and verify behavior exposed by every observable functionality
 1. The default decorators available
 1. 3rd party framework bridge
 1. Exception handling, testing, broadcasting
-1. The controller layer
-1. HTML templating
+1. Service-coordinators

 You can randomly check out any of them.
-But the APIs for everything else in Suphle is carefully designed to look marvelous; from events to middleware, outgoing and incoming HTTP requests.
+But the APIs for everything else in Suphle is carefully designed to look marvelous; from events to middleware, component-templates, outgoing and incoming HTTP requests.
 There's model-based authorization, authentication customization.
 Pair strategic design with functionality, and you have the doozy that your SAAS application will be.

 Let's not forget: this is still Suphle's first official release.
 The idea is that when it's augmented by a community no longer burdened by the issues it currently puts to rest, it'll serve as springboard for the next level of engineering web and CLI based software.